 Create & Integrate: Students complete baskets.
 They will explain the pattern they are creating.
 They may add bead embellishment if desired.
 Student evaluate their results and compare this type of basket with the earlier examples.

-EVALUATION CRITERIA & ASSESSMENT
+CRITERIA & ASSESSMENT

 Rubric on weaving skill and color plan